 - “Comes with security and free backups”

-- “SSD Storage with Great Features+Email Account Service with Cpanel and ability to add up to 3 add-on website.”
+- “SSD Storage with Great Features+Email Account Service with Cpanel and ability to add up to 3 add-on websites.”

-- “Sometimes in a couple of second your website inaccessible.”
+- “Sometimes in a couple of seconds, your website is inaccessible.”

 - “Website speed is way too slow.”